ZDDduesseldorf/HandScanAI/backend/tests/README.md

 ### Embeddings-Scenario

-Scenario for the different models for calcualting the embeddings.
+Scenario for the different models for calculating the embeddings.
 Models that are available: Densenet_121, Densenet_169, Resenet_50
 The aim is to generate data for subsequent analysis of which model is most suitable.
 For the evaluation, the duration for the calculation of all embeddings is measured.
 In addition, the distance/similarity between an image of a person and the other images of the same person in the data set is determined.

 Images of the same person should provide the most similar embeddings compared to other people despite different hand positions or sides.
 Also the same picture should have a distance of 0/ similarity of 1